National Safety Council of Australia: Expansion

 From 1982, the NSCA expanded its activities nationally, and began to include dealing with the consequences of accidents, including accident investigations and performing industrial rescue operations.
-This change was led largely by its new executive director John Friedrich.
+This change was led largely by its new Victorian Division executive director John Friedrich.

-Friedrich joined NSCA in January 1977 as a safety engineer, and was appointed executive director in 1982.
+Friedrich joined NSCA Victorian Division in January 1977 as a safety engineer, and was appointed executive director in 1982.
 At the time, NSCA was largely run by volunteers.
 Following the Ash Wednesday fires in 1983, Friedrich saw the opportunity to transform NSCA into a search and rescue organisation.
 Over the subsequent six years, NSCA purchased a considerable amount of equipment, and established a network of bases around Australia.

 By 1989, it employed 430 people, who were known colloquially as "The Thunderbirds" after the television series of the same name, and had an annual operating budget of A$90 million.
 It amassed an impressive array of equipment including ships, aircraft, helicopters, trained rescue dogs, satellite communications, parachute rescue teams and even a mini submarine.
 As well as search and rescue, its staff were trained in fire fighting, and many of its rescue helicopters were fitted with belly tanks for aerial firefighting.

 NSCA operational personnel were given ranks and insignia equivalent to fire fighters.
 It regularly conducted joint training with emergency services, the Royal Australian Navy and Royal Australian Air Force.
 It provided search and rescue services for the Royal Australian Air Force, state and federal governments and industry.
 By the late 1980s, NSCA had more advanced search and rescue equipment than Australian Defence Force and there were reports that personnel received weapons training.
 As a result, it was widely believed to be a government-backed or paramilitary organisation.
 The State Bank of Victoria wrote in an internal memo that "NSCA's status (nonprofit-making and tax exempt) and its role as a provider of community service in the fields of health, safety and emergency services render it for practical purposes a quasi government body."